ctolan/ctolan.github.io/_posts/2018-9-7-Blinds-Ups!.md

 ---
 layout: post
 title:  "Hey Google, put up the blinds!"
-tags: HomeAutomation
+tags: HomeAutomation Hey-Google
 ---

 So what happens in your house when you say "Hey Google, put up the blinds!"

 In my house a complicated series of events and triggers tell the three roller binds roll up to let in the light.

-Check out a short video i took <a href="https://youtu.be/gsLj6woppl0"> here on YouTube</a>
+Check out a short video I took <a href="https://youtu.be/gsLj6woppl0"> here on YouTube</a>
 <iframe width="726" height="408" src="https://www.youtube.com/embed/gsLj6woppl0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 So what exactly happens?